Yanru-Wang/BD_CoPMP/README.md

 Running `read_data.jl` gives the corresponding instance file.
 > The format of the resulting instance file:
-> line 1: number of customers, Dmax, p, H
+> line 1: number of customers, Dmax, p, H.
 > line 2: the demand of each customer.
 > line i + 2: the distance of customer i to each facility (i = 1, ..., n). n is the size of the instance.